okeuday/cpg/README.md

 `start_link/1`.
 For a given cpg scope, any Erlang process can join or leave a group.
 The group name is a string (list of integers) due to usage of the trie data structure, but that can be changed within the `cpg_constants.hrl` file.
-If the scope is not specified, the default scope is used: `"cpg_default_scope"`.
+If the scope is not specified, the default scope is used: `cpg_default_scope`.

-In the example, the process group "Hello" is created within the `groups_scope1` scope and the process group "World" is created within the `groups_scope2` scope.
+In the example, the process group "Hello" is created within the `groups_scope1` scope and the process group "World" is created within the `groups_scope1` scope.
 Within both progress groups, a single Erlang process is added once.
 If more scopes were required, they could be created automatically by being provided within the cpg application scope list.